 How you will benefit

-- Break through the language of finance
+- Break through the barrier of finance language

 - Understand the basic accounting model and its limitations